 Productivity & workflow tools

-Desktop utilities, task managers, note-taking apps, and focus tools that live in the system tray and stay out of the way.
+Desktop utilities, task managers, and focus apps that live in the system tray and load fast every time

 02